Jen Self, PhD MSW:

 Director, Jen Self’s secret identity is that of renaissance queer with a kick ass jump shot.
 A therapist and anti-oppression educator since 1996, Jen re-invented her queer activism through scholarship, program leadership, and teaching at the university of washington, completing an msw and a phd in social welfare. she lives in west seattle with her awesome partner meg (growandresist) and equally fabulous daughter lucy. jen believes that audre lorde, cornell west, martin luther king jr., andrea smith, patricia hill collins, cathy cohen, ramona beltran, and john denver (yes seriously) knew/know that social and economic justice was/is rooted in resistance of domination and a love ethic. jen, moment to moment, works to align her life with those principles and grounds the q center in a similar praxis. jen has an active mind and aspires to visionary thinking, so she easily loses herself in big thoughts and feelings; she thinks that we should all look at pictures of space more often to contextualize our existence. jen believes that love and light are not only the center of the universe but also the core concepts of sociopolitical justice, not to mention a winning combination for the Q Center.
 For self’s scholarly work see: Queering Queer Space. self is affiliate faculty at the uw school of social work and affiliate faculty for the sexuality and queer studies graduate certificate program.

-Ginger Colamussi is a first year graduate student in the Master of Social Work program at the University of Washington.
-She is the coordinator of the Queer Mentoring Program and the SafeZone Project, and is excited to connect with students, staff, faculty, and alumni at the University of Washington!
+Ginger Colamussi is a second year graduate student in the Master of Social Work program at the University of Washington.
+She is the coordinator of the Queer Mentoring Program and is excited to connect with students, staff, faculty, and alumni at the University of Washington!
 Ginger has a background in youth development, education, and nonprofit management, and is passionate about empowering students to defy stereotypes, reach their goals, and create positive change in their communities and in the world.
-When she needs to relax and reenergize, Ginger loves to spend her time with her partner (Kelly) and dog (Boots), play cards and board games, have outdoor adventures, travel and explore new places, and drink chai tea.
-For more information about the Queer Mentoring Program or SafeZone Project, please contact Ginger Colamussi at firstname.lastname@example.org.
+When she needs to relax and re-energize, Ginger loves to spend her time with her cute partner (Kelly) and her cute dog (Boots), play cards and board games, have outdoor adventures, travel and explore new places, and drink tea.
+For more information about the Queer Mentoring Program, please contact Ginger Colamussi at email@example.com.

 Feel free to send your website (or other) comments, questions, or concerns to: